 In this Green Beans Almondine, green beans are cooked and tossed with garlic, lemon juice and toasted almonds.
 Simple and delicious!
+This recipe will serve 6.

 Garlicky Green Bean Almondine.
 Say that seven times fast.